-- This month (April 2021) we will be releasing the first iPhone version of the iMovR Ergodynamics App.
-The first supported workstation is the iMovR ZipDesk.
+- In April 2021 iMovR released the first iPhone version of the iMovR Ergodynamics App.
+The first supported workstation was the ZipDesk by iMovR.

 - The Android release will follow thereafter.

-- In Q2, 2021, iMovR will be releasing the new Emma electric monitor arm, which will also have a Bluetooth interface and Linak DPG-style handset.
+- In April, 2022, iMovR will be releasing the new Emma electric monitor arm, which will also have a Bluetooth interface and Linak DPG-style handset.
 The iMovR Ergodynamics app will then be updated to include single-tap "sit" vs "stand" controls that will move both the desk and monitor arm to their preferred height settings recorded by the user*.

-- In late 2021 iMovR will release a new underdesk-mounted controller handset with Bluetooth capability for use with the ThermoTread GT Office Treadmill.
+- In May, 2022 iMovR will release a new underdesk-mounted controller handset with Bluetooth capability for use with the ThermoTread GT Office Treadmill*.
 No change is being made to the treadmill base itself, meaning existing customers will be able to replace their existing desktop controllers with the new handset controller once it becomes available.
 They can do so if they want to take advantage of the Bluetooth sync once the device drivers for the treadmill are completed, or simply to recapture their desktop real estate.
-This controller is currently being UL tested and should be shipping by Q3, 2021.
-We do not have an estimated date for the device driver addition as of yet*.

 - There are several additional products we expect to release over the next two years with integrated Bluetooth, as well as standing and walking sensors for workstations that do not have integrated Bluetooth transceivers.